davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `RReady_With_V_Z`.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The calculated column is designed to determine whether a certain condition is met for each row in the dataset.
-Specifically, it checks if a report is ready or if a specific timesheet code is used.
+1. **Purpose**: The calculated column is designed to determine whether a certain condition is met for each row in the data.
+It outputs either a 1 or a 0 based on this condition.

 2. **Conditions Checked**:
-   - The first condition checks if the column `[ReportReady]` is marked as `TRUE()`.
-This means that the report is ready for that particular entry.
+   - The first condition checks if the value of the column `[ReportReady]` is `TRUE`.
+This means that if the report is ready, the condition is satisfied.
-   - The second condition checks if the value in the `vw_Timesheet[TimesheetCode]` column is either "V" or "Z".
-These are specific codes that might represent certain types of timesheets.
+   - The second condition checks if the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
+This means that if the timesheet code is one of these two specific codes, the condition is also satisfied.

 3. **Output**:
-   - If either of the conditions is met (i.e., the report is ready or the timesheet code is "V" or "Z"), the calculated column will return a value of `1`.
+   - If either of the conditions is true (i.e., the report is ready or the timesheet code is "V" or "Z"), the calculated column will return a value of `1`.
    - If neither condition is met, it will return a value of `0`.

-4. **Business Implication**: This calculated column can be used to easily identify which entries are either ready for reporting or fall under specific categories (V or Z).
-This can help in filtering, analyzing, or summarizing data based on readiness or specific timesheet codes, making it easier for decision-makers to focus on relevant entries.
+4. **Business Implication**: This calculated column can be used to quickly identify rows where either the report is ready or the timesheet code is relevant (specifically "V" or "Z").
+This can help in filtering or analyzing data based on readiness or specific timesheet codes, making it easier for decision-makers to focus on important entries.

-In summary, `RReady_With_V_Z` is a flag that indicates whether a report is ready or if a timesheet falls under certain codes, helping to streamline data analysis and reporting processes.
+In summary, `RReady_With_V_Z` flags rows with a `1` if the report is ready or if the timesheet code is "V" or "Z", and a `0` otherwise.

 ##### Measures